CSClub05/glassproofer/README.md

+# GlassProofer
-# Glass Spawnproofer — Python Desktop App
+Python Desktop App

 Glass Spawnproofer is a local desktop application for marking potential spawnable spaces in Minecraft `.litematic` files with stained glass.